Why Go to the North Fork of Long Island Now?

 EAT/LUNCH: The North Fork Shack, Southold

-Pulled Lamb and Cajun Fish Tacos are on the menu at this roadside Farm-To-Table spot, offering very unshack-like inventive and excellent fresh-fast-food.
+Pulled Lamb and Cajun Fish Tacos are on the menu at the roadside North Fork Shack offering very unshack-like inventive and excellent fresh-fast-food.

 EAT: A Lure Chowder House and Oysteria Southold

-This fine restaurant overlooking the yachts at dock is worth the 5-minute drive from Greenport.
+A Lure Chowder House and Oysteria restaurant, overlooking the yachts at dock, is worth the 5-minute drive from Greenport.
 Both the cuisine, with ingredients seemingly freshly plucked from land and sea, and the ambience is stunning.

 There are plenty of charming B&B’s and a couple of boutique hotels in downtown Greenport.
 Stay at the funky Gallery Hotel, or at the latest American Beech Hotel – both on Main Street.
 Care to stay waterside?
 The Harborfront Inn is a sweet alternative.